Who needs life insurance and why?

 Collapse table

-Methodology: Average monthly estimated rates for male and female non-smokers in a Preferred health classification with a 20-year term length.
-Rates are based on the monthly Policygenius Life Insurance Price Index.
-Prices in the index are determined by internal actuarial rate tables for life insurance carriers that offer policies through the Policygenius marketplace: Banner Life, Brighthouse Financial, Corebridge Financial, Lincoln Financial, Foresters Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica.
-Illustration valid as of 07/01/2023.
+Methodology: Average monthly rates are calculated for male and female non-smokers in a Preferred health classification obtaining a 20-year $250,000, $500,000, or $1,000,000 term life insurance policy.
+Life insurance averages are based on a composite of policies offered by Policygenius from Brighthouse Financial, Corebridge Financial, Legal & General America, Lincoln Financial, Foresters Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica.
+Rates may vary by insurer, term, coverage amount, health class, and state.
+Not all policies are available in all states.
+Rate illustration valid as of 01/01/2024.

 Ready to shop for life insurance?